Tuesday, January 9, 2007

 Indian Cooking Night

-Contact Rima at riday@xtra.co.nz or phone 435 5228 or 021 1646570 if you are interested in being on her list for the next Indian Cooking Night in February.
+Contact Rima at riday@xtra.co.nz or phone 435 5228 or 021 1646570 if you are interested in being on her list for the next Indian Cooking Night.

 COFFEE MORNINGS AT MOKABA